storyprotocol/protocol-core/test/foundry/modules/licensing/README.md

 Alice burns L1, P1 is set in IP2

-1) P1 is Non Commercial (assume derivatives allowed) 1.1) Alice tries to mint a commercial license -> fail🚧 1.2) Alice tries to add a commercial policy -> fail🚧
+1) P1 is Non Commercial (assume derivatives allowed) 1.1) Alice tries to mint a commercial license -> fail 1.2) Alice tries to add a commercial policy -> fail

-2) P1 is Commercial (assume derivatives allowed)
+1) P1 is Commercial (assume derivatives allowed)
-1.1) Alice tries to mint a non commercial license -> OK? (if the only derivatives of derivatives are reciprocal, this fails)🚧 1.2) Alice tries to add a commercial policy -> OK? (if the only derivatives of derivatives are reciprocal, this fails)🚧
+1.1) Alice tries to mint a non commercial license -> OK? (if the only derivatives of derivatives are reciprocal, this fails) 1.2) Alice tries to add a commercial policy -> OK? (if the only derivatives of derivatives are reciprocal, this fails)

 # Setting multiple parents